stanford-crfm/levanter/docs/Port-Models.md

 #### Register Your Model
 Lastly, there are a few steps to register a model in Levanter and make it tightly integrated with the training pipeline:
 1. For language models, You can register your config class with `LmConfig.register_subclass("ModelName")`.
-By doing so, the trainer can use the name as the `model.type` field from the training configuration file to identify your config and model.
+By doing so, the trainer can use the name from the `model.type` field in the training configuration file to identify your config and model.
 2. You will need to decorate the config class as a dataclass for parsing the config file.
 3. You will need to register your head model's class name as a class property.
 This step can be deferred until the head class is constructed.
 Same as 1, this class property would make it easier to automatically identify and select your model in the training and evaluation pipeline.